34fathombelow/ansible-role-rpi-poe-fancontrol/README.md

-# Ansible Role: Raspberry Pi PoE-hat fan control
+# Ansible Role: Raspberry Pi PoE fan control

 An Ansible role that configures Raspberry Pi PoE Fan speeds.
 The Fans are controlled by the Rasperry Pi via I2C.
 They turn on and off depending on the temperature of the processor.
 One